home-assistant/home-assistant-js-websocket/README.md

 # :aerial_tramway: JavaScript websocket client for Home Assistant

 This is a websocket client written in JavaScript that communicates with the Home Assistant websocket API.
 It can be used to integrate Home Assistant into your apps.
+It has 0 dependencies.

 ```javascript
 import { createConnection } from 'home-assistant-js-websocket';